Source: EUROfusion; CC BY 4.0 licence.

 Building and operating DEMO, which will hook fusion electricity to the grid, is the subject of the last phase of the EUROfusion Roadmap.

-While the central requirements for DEMO lie in its capability to generate several 100 Megawatt of net electricity to the grid and to operate with a closed fuel-cycle, meaning spent tritium fuel will be reprocessed, the PPPT team is looking at requirements that will lay the foundation for a robust conceptual design:
+While the central requirements for DEMO lie in its capability to generate between 300 Megawatt to 500 Megawatt net electricity to the grid and to operate with a closed fuel-cycle, meaning spent tritium fuel will be reprocessed, the PPPT team is looking at requirements that will lay the foundation for a robust conceptual design:

 - Selecting the right breeding blanket.
 Blankets are the internal components of the reactor wall that absorb the energy from the fusion reaction, ensure the tritium breeding process and shield the components outside the reaction chamber from the fast fusion neutrons.